 MCP gateways provide AI-specific capabilities beyond traditional API management: session-aware routing for multi-step workflows, AI agent behavior monitoring, tool governance, and cost attribution tracking of unpredictable agent patterns.
 Traditional API gateways handle request routing and authentication, but lack the observability needed to distinguish productive automation from agents stuck in loops or security threats from tool-based prompt injections.

 Yes, for production AI agent deployments.
-While AWS and Azure provide basic proxying, they lack MCP-native features like automatic OAuth wrapping for STDIO servers, complete audit trails for compliance, AI agent-specific monitoring, and tool governance capabilities.
+While AWS and Azure provide basic proxying, they lack MCP-native features like OAuth brokering for stdio and hosted MCP servers, complete audit trails for compliance, AI agent-specific monitoring, and tool governance capabilities.
 The MCP Gateway provides purpose-built infrastructure versus adapting a general API management.

 Can I deploy an MCP gateway on-premises for data residency requirements?